-A short walk of 20 minutes through mangroves to the south of the city.
-This page contains information about the walkway at Portland on the southern side of Whangarei Harbour.
+This page contains information about the walkway at Portland, a short walk of 20 minutes through mangroves on the southern side of Whangarei Harbour.

 Portland has developed around the mining and processing of limestone to make cement.
 This historic process is still alive today with Golden Bay Cement using the Whangarei Harbour to ship cement around the country.